Ensembl/schemas/doc/source/usecases.rst

 * What subset of the schema does query server provide, endpoints, object types returned
 * Does server queried provide recursive lookups
-* What servers does the queried server perform recursive lookups against?
+* Return a list of servers recursive lookups are performed against (will this be by endpoint, as different servers may provide different subsets of defined endpoints?)